AriFordsham/GHCWiki/type-nats/basics.md

 So, for example, `Sing 0`, `Sing 127`, `Sing "hello"`, `Sing "this also`}, are all singleton types.
-The idea is that the only inhabitant of `Sing n` is the value `n`.
+The intuition is that the only inhabitant of `Sing n` is the value `n`.
 Notice that `Sing` has a *polymorphic kind* because sometimes we apply it to numbers (which are of kind `Nat`) and sometimes we apply it to symbols (which are of kind `Symbol`).